 - For companies with multiple offices: Have a competition for the best-decorated reception/lobby.

 - Create an animated card to coordinate with the firm anniversary.
-Here is an example of a Thanksgiving eCard that we created for a client.
+Here is an example of a Thanksgiving eCard that doubled a holiday and a firm anniversary thank you message.

 Good luck to everyone planning a milestone firm anniversary celebration!
 Remember, the first step is to ask “Why?” and start early.